CUBRID/cubrid-manual/en/api/pdo.rst

 **Installing CUBRID PHP Driver using PECL**

-If **PECL** package has bee installed on your system, the installation of CUBRID PDO driver is straightforward. **PECL** will download and compile the driver for you.?If you do not have **PECL** installed, follow the instructions at http://www.cubrid.org/wiki_apis/entry/installing-cubrid-php-driver-using-pecl to get it installed.
+If **PECL** package has been installed on your system, the installation of CUBRID PDO driver is straightforward. **PECL** will download and compile the driver for you.
+If you do not have **PECL** installed, follow the instructions at http://www.cubrid.org/wiki_apis/entry/installing-cubrid-php-driver-using-pecl to get it installed.

 #.
 Enter the following command to install the latest version of CUBRID PDO driver. ::